AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 And lastly:
 _Do you have a person that could replace you in your role?_

-**Greater than the sum of its parts and masking of weaknesses**: An important indicator that I see emerge out of good teams is how often team members cover for each others' weaknesses, such that the team rarely exposes these weaknesses.
+#### Greater than the sum of its parts and masking of weaknesses
+ An important indicator that I see emerge out of good teams is how often team members cover for each others' weaknesses, such that the team rarely exposes these weaknesses.
 This is a good sign of a great team culture.
 It is difficult to measure, I'm sorry, but can be identified during standups and interaction between members offerring to help one another on specific tasks, sometimes stepping outside their own roles to offer advice or help.

 It's great to see when a team member suggests to another, in a selfless fashion, that they'll work with that person to peer program this next diffcult part.